deficollective/deficollective.github.io/content/english/blog/cm-cs-hiring.md

-* Keeping a pulse on what is happening in the Collective and supported communities, and being part of the discussion.
+* Keeping a pulse on what is happening in the Collective and supported communities and being part of the discussion.
-* Management of the Collective social media accounts on a frequent (daily) basis: Currently, on [Twitter](https://twitter.com/DeFiCollective_), we are open to considering developing a presence on more, especially web3 socials.
+* Management of the Collective social media accounts on a frequent (daily) basis: Currently, on [Twitter](https://twitter.com/DeFiCollective_), we are open to considering developing a presence on more social media, especially Web3.
 * Animate the Collective’s Discord daily and inform the community about ongoing initiatives.
 * Develop the media presence of the Collective: interviews, podcasts, events, etc. (someone else can man them)
 * Work hand-in-hand with Content Strategist to develop & implement  a long-term efficient social media + content strategy